60 Minutes: 60 Minutes More

-60 Minutes More was a spin-off that ran for one season from 1996 to 1997 on the channel CBS Eye on People.
+60 Minutes More was a spin-off that ran for one season from March 31, 1997 on the channel CBS Eye on People.
 The episodes featured popular stories from the past that were expanded with updates on the original story.
 Each episode featured three of these segments.

 60 Minutes II

 In 1999, a second edition of 60 Minutes was started in the United States, titled 60 Minutes II.
 This edition was later renamed 60 Minutes for the fall of 2004 in an effort to sell it as a high-quality program, since some had sarcastically referred to it as 60 Minutes, Jr. CBS News president Andrew Heyward said, "the Roman numeral II created some confusion on the part of the viewers and suggested a watered-down version".
-However, a widely known controversy which came to be known as "Rathergate", regarding a report that aired on September 8, 2004, caused another name change.
+However, a widely known controversy that came to be known as "Rathergate", regarding a report that aired on September 8, 2004, caused another name change.
 The program was retitled 60 Minutes Wednesday both to differentiate itself and to avoid tarnishing the Sunday edition, as the editions were editorially independent from one another.
 It reverted to its original Roman numeral title on July 8, 2005, when the program moved to Fridays in an 8:00 p.m.
 Eastern Time slot to finish its run.
 The show aired its final broadcast on September 2, 2005.